gabrielweyer/nuggets/README.md

 # Nuggets

-This is where I record the tip, tricks and tools I've accumulated over the years.
+This is where I record the tips, tricks and tools I've accumulated over the years.

 I'm also shamelessly promoting some of my projects that nobody else is using (indicated with :trollface:)